 Crafting the Perfect Kickstarter Page

-Over the past few months I've been working on a free course for Kickstarter and had been researching both successful and unsuccessful projects.
-I've broken down a successful Kickstarter page into 7 key elements;
+Over the past few months, I’ve been working on a free course for Kickstarter and have been researching both successful and unsuccessful projects.
+I’ve broken down a successful Kickstarter page into 7 key elements;

 Do you see a big difference?

 I do.
 More detailed, more information about rewards, social proof, better images.
-Basically I crafted the Kickstarter campaign page as if it was a product itself and it worked.
+Basically, I crafted the Kickstarter campaign page as if it were a product itself and it worked.

 Takeaway: Build scarcity by limiting rewards for early adopters in your project.
 Give them something special as a reward (e.g., early numbered print editions).